Aries (character): Grover Raymond

-Grover Raymond was recruited by Taurus to replace Marcus Lassiter as Aries.
-The Zodiac Cartel decided to kill every person born under the sign of Gemini because they thought them to be untrustworthy.
-The Cartel was defeated by the Avengers who were able to destroy the Star-Blaster which the Zodiac was to use to fulfill their plans.
+Grover Raymond is recruited by Taurus to replace Marcus Lassiter as Aries.
+Raymond participates in Zodiac's plot to kill every person born under the sign of Gemini, believing them to be untrustworthy.
+Zodiac is defeated by the Avengers, who destroy their Star-Blaster.

-Following their defeat, Raymond was able to get the rest of the Cartel, except for Libra to back him in overthrowing Taurus as their leader.
-The renegade Zodiac met with Cornelius Van Lunt, the Cartel's financial backer, in an empty warehouse but were attacked by the Avengers during the meeting.
-Van Lunt fled, but revealed that he was Taurus and that the warehouse was, in fact, a rocketship which Taurus shot into space.
-The Vision was able to persuade the Zodiac to help the Avengers get back to Earth rather than continue their battle.
-Upon their return to earth, the Avengers turned Aries and the other Zodiac, except for Libra, over to the authorities.
-Except for Taurus, all the Cartel ended up in prison.
+Raymond gains the support of Zodiac's members, with the exception of Libra, in overthrowing Taurus as their leader.
+The renegade Zodiac meets with Cornelius Van Lunt, Zodiac's financial backer, in an empty warehouse, but are attacked by the Avengers during the meeting.
+Van Lunt flees, revealing that he is Taurus and that the warehouse is a rocket ship, which he proceeds to shoot into space.
+Vision persuades Zodiac to help the Avengers get back to Earth rather than continue their battle.

-While in prison, Raymond was visited by Lucifer, who had possessed the body of Rafe Michel, a criminal.
-In order to keep his power from consuming a single body, Lucifer offered to divide his power.
-Raymond agreed, and gained some of Lucifer's strength, along with his costume.
-They did battle with the Falcon, but managed to escape to Mr. Morgan.
-Morgan asked the two to kill the Falcon.
+While in prison, Raymond is visited by Lucifer, who has possessed the body of criminal Rafe Michel.
+Raymond agrees to receive some of Lucifer's power, which will divide Lucifer's powers and stop them from consuming a single body.

-The two Lucifers attacked, but were defeated by the Falcon.
-Raymond-Lucifer led the other to Lucifer's base, where they revived Lucifer's undamaged Ultra-Robots and sent them to attack the Falcon.
-The Falcon, though, was helped by an uncostumed Captain America, who defeated the Lucifers and destroyed the Ultra-Robots.
-Still unable to contain Lucifer's energies, both host bodies died with Lucifer being sent back to the Nameless Dimension.
+Raymond revives Lucifer's Ultra-Robots and sends them to attack Falcon.
+The Falcon and Captain America defeat Lucifer and destroy the Ultra-Robots.
+Still unable to contain Lucifer's energies, both host bodies die, with Lucifer being sent back to the Nameless Dimension.